VirtualGeo/proto-bgfx/README.md

 $ git submodule update
 ```

-add line in root CMakeLists.txt
+### Add line in root CMakeLists.txt
 set(CMAKE_INSTALL_PREFIX ${CMAKE_SOURCE_DIR}/bgfx-install)

-add line in cmake/3rdparty/astc-codec.cmake
+### Add line in cmake/3rdparty/astc-codec.cmake
 set_target_properties( astc-codec PROPERTIES DEBUG_POSTFIX d)

-run these commands to generate all the bgfx-install library in the root of bgfx.cmake repository
+### Run these commands to generate all the bgfx-install library in the root of bgfx.cmake repository
 ```bash
 $ cmake --build . --target install --config Debug
 $ cmake --build . --target install --config Release
 ```

 ## How to include bgfx, bx, bimg library into proto-bgfx project
-you must set the cmake variable BGFX_ROOT as the path of bgfx-install on your system
+You must set the cmake variable BGFX_ROOT as the path of bgfx-install on your system

 ### Visual Studio Code example
 in .vscode/settings.json of proto-bgfx project add these lines